Ofcom’s regular research into nuisance calls measures the frequency of the nuisance calls UK consumers receive on their home landline phone.

 We gather real-time data about these types of calls, including the date, time and duration of nuisance calls, and a full description of the experience; i.e. the company/person calling, what the call was about, and whether the caller’s telephone number was identifiable.

 Ofcom monitors consumers' experience of nuisance calls via its Consumer Complaints omnibus study.
 A nationally representative sample of UK landline users are asked about their personal experience of nuisance calls on their home landline phone ‘in the past four weeks’.
-Fieldwork is carried out every two months, to allow Ofcom to monitor any seasonal changes.
+Fieldwork is now carried out every two years.

 Nuisance calls panel research: Wave 6 (PDF, 3.9 MB) (March 2019)